JMAConsulting/auto-changelog-hook/README.md

 ## How to use it

-Copy the file `post-commit` into the directory `.git/hooks/` of your git project and make it executable.
+Copy the file `post-commit` into the directory `.git/hooks/` of your git project, make it executable, and update the link in the format in Line 9 of the post-commit file to point to the github repo you are using this script on.

 ```bash
 chmod +x post-commit